hickst/qmtools-support/docs/Fetcher.md

 The use of content-specific query parameters is a very powerful capability, potentially allowing insight into many of the factors which affect image quality.
 Using QMTools, in conjunction with the MRIQC server, allows image quality metrics to be queried and compared across a variety of BIDS metadata and provenance properties.

-For more information about the IQM, provenance, and metadata fields provided by the MRIQC database server, and queryable by the **qmfetcher** program, see the `Models` section of the [MRQCI Web API](https://mriqc.nimh.nih.gov/) page.
+For a listing of the IQM, provenance, and BIDS metadata fields provided by the MRIQC database server, and queryable by the **qmfetcher** program, see the `Models` section of the [MRQCI Web API](https://mriqc.nimh.nih.gov/) page.

 For more information on the use of query parameters files in Fetcher, please see the [Queries documentation](https://github.com/hickst/qmtools-support/blob/main/docs/Queries.md).
 ## Using the Fetcher Tool